 Thinking about leaving your pension alone?

-Although you can usually access your pension from the age of 55, you may not be ready to retire.
+Although you can usually access your pension from the age of 55 (57 from 6 April 2028 unless you have a protected pension age), you may not be ready to retire.
 So what happens if you leave your money where it is?

 Your money could grow